Skip to content

 gpgkey=https://downloads.apache.org/cassandra/KEYS

-• After adding the repository configuration, install Cassandra using the following command:
+3. After adding the repository configuration, install Cassandra using the following command:

 sudo yum install cassandra

-Download the tar.gz archive from Apache Cassandra Downloads and extract it into the folder of your choice.
-You can use utilities like wget to download the archive.
+Download the tar.gz archive from Apache Cassandra downloads and extract it into the folder of your choice.
+You can use utilities like Wget to download the archive.

 Configuration#

-You can configure Cassandra by modifying settings within the /etc/cassandra/cassandra.yaml file.
+Configure Cassandra by modifying settings within the /etc/cassandra/cassandra.yaml file.

-1.Locate the Cassandra Configuration File:
+1.Locate the Cassandra configuration file:

-Navigate to the directory containing the Cassandra configuration file /etc/cassandra/.
+Navigate to the directory containing the Cassandra configuration file `/etc/cassandra/`.

-2.Edit the cassandra.yaml File:
+2.Edit the cassandra.yaml file:

 Open the cassandra.yaml file in a text editor with appropriate permissions.